git/git-scm.com/README.md

 ## Contributing

-If you wish to contribute to this website, please [fork it on GitHub](https://github.com/git/git-scm.com), push your change to a named branch, then send me a pull request.
-If it is a big feature, you might want to contact me first to make sure it's something that I'll accept.
+If you wish to contribute to this website, please [fork it on GitHub](https://github.com/git/git-scm.com), push your change to a named branch, then send a pull request.
+If it is a big feature, you might want to start an Issue first to make sure it's something that will be accepted.
 If it involves code, please also write tests for it.

 ## License

-This source code for the site is licensed under the MIT, which you can find in the MIT-LICENSE.txt file.
+The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.

 All graphical assets are licensed under the